kellpossible/GPMS/README.md

 In order to edit the C# scripts [you will want a C# development IDE](http://docs.godotengine.org/en/3.0/getting_started/scripting/c_sharp/c_sharp_basics.html#configuring-an-external-editor).
 VisualStudioCode and MonoDevelop are the two best supported options currently, although it's likely that other IDE's will work too.

+## Notes/Discussion

+C# is listed as an alpha feature in Godot, not recommended for production.
+It appears to be fairly well documented in their documentation, and bugs are getting fixed quickly, but do we want to take the risk of using it?
+Or do we want to use GDScript, or do we want to switch to Unity?